TobiasTao/vscode-md/README.md

 - Built-in security filtering, export, image lazy loading, task list, at, multi-platform preview, multi-theme switching, copy to WeChat function
 - The toolbar contains 30+ items of operations.
 - Emoji auto-complete.
-- You can use drag and drop, clipboard and paste to store your images.
+- You can use drag and drop, clipboard and paste to store your images, and then store them locally or [upload to the server](./docs/Upload-Image.md).
 - The markup HTML is automatically converted to Markdown.
 - Support character counting.
 - Multi-theme support.